CREATE YOUR OWN PRACTICE JOURNAL

 - DON’T PLAY PIECES ABOVE YOUR LEVEL! – It will take you too long to learn the piece and will not help you build technique.

-- LEARN YOU MUSIC THEORY – It is so important even if you think it is less fun.
+- UNDERSTAND YOUR MUSIC THEORY – It is so important even if you think it is less fun.
 These help you understand the building blocks of music and speed up your learning.
 You will recognize what you are playing.
-DON’T SKIP LEARNING HOW TO READ! – SIGHT READING WILL HELP YOU PLAY ANYTHING AND SPEED UP YOUR LEARNING
+DON’T SKIP LEARNING HOW TO READ MUSIC! – SIGHT READING WILL HELP YOU PLAY ANYTHING AND SPEED UP YOUR LEARNING

 - LOOK BEFORE YOU PLAY! = START UNDERSTANDING MUSIC THEORY AND ANALYSE THE MUSIC BEFORE YOU PLAY – LOOK FOR KEY SIGNATURES, ACCIDENTALS, This will help you eliminate mistakes ahead of time.